IlyaKozlov1991/GB_PYTHON_HOMEWORKS/README.md

 Lesson002_Exercise003

-Write a programm which takes 2 (two) strings as inputs and checks how many time STR1 is present in STR2
+Write a programm which takes 2 (two) strings as inputs and checks how many times STR1 is found in STR2